 This title provides a plain English information on the Texas laws on renting properties for Texas landlords.
 Chapters cover a wide range of topics including selecting tenants, types of tenancies, leases, security deposits, repairs, smoke detectors, retaliation, and evictions.

 This title from Nolo provides plain English information on leases and rental agreements.
 Chapters cover preparing leases, choosing tenants, getting tenants moved in, and ending a tenancy.
 Appendices cover topics such as landlord/tenant statutes, rent rules, security deposit rules, and landlord’s access to the property for each state.
 Also available are several different types of fill-in-the-blank rental forms.
-Please note that the library has the 6th edition of this title from November 2005.
-A 9th edition was published in August, 2011.
+Remote access to chapters from the current edition is available from the Legal Reference Center Database.
+See Electronic Databases for access.

 This title is a textbook dealing with Texas real estate law.
 It covers many of the intersections between real estate and Texas law.
 Chapter 18 specifically discusses the landlord and tenant relationship.
 Please note that the library has the 10th edition of this title.
 An 11th edition was published in 2013.

 Landlord/Tenant Law: A Legal Research Guide